Na51f/Snake-Plus-Plus/README.md

 # Snake-Plus-Plus
-A snake recreation that can be played with a friend.
+A snake recreation that can be played with friends in multiplayer.

 Made in Unity.